hahatussain/Alzheimer-s-Detection/README.md

 2)    Post-Alzheimer’s (Detection)
 3)    Normal (Not an Alzheimer’s patient)

+# Dataset
+Private dataset provided by Aridhia Workbench.

 # Solution
 ### Approach
-Catboost(A gradient boosted decision tree algorithm) was used to classify the data points in the given dataset into the required 3 categories
+Random Decision Forests were used to classify the data points in the given dataset into the required 3 categories.

-### What are Gradient Boosted Decision Trees?
+### What are Random Decision Forests?
-Gradient boosting is a machine learning technique for regression, classification and other tasks, which produces a prediction model in the form of an ensemble of weak prediction models, typically decision trees.
-When a decision tree is the weak learner, the resulting algorithm is called gradient boosted trees, which usually outperforms random forest.
-It builds the model in a stage-wise fashion like other boosting methods do, and it generalizes them by allowing optimization of an arbitrary differentiable loss function.
+Random decision forests are an ensemble learning method for classification, regression and other tasks that operates by constructing a multitude of decision trees at training time.
+For classification tasks, the output of the random forest is the class selected by most trees.
+For regression tasks, the mean or average prediction of the individual trees is returned.
+Random forests generally outperform decision trees, but their accuracy is lower than gradient boosted trees.

+# Result
+The model was able to achieve a relatively low log loss of 0.71.